 The New Orleans Saints and Verizon Wireless teamed up to deliver "Random Acts of Kindness" around New Orleans on Tuesday

-The Verizon bus made four stops around the city and the group showed their support of the local community by meeting fans, signing autographs or picking up the tab at Chevron, Verizon and McDonalds.
-Fans were alerted about ten minutes before each stop on social media.
+The Verizon bus made five stops around the city and the group showed their support of the local community by meeting fans, signing autographs or picking up the tab at various retail locations.

-The first stop was local Chevron gas station where everyone at the pump received a free gas card.
-The players helped fill up the cars while passing out the gift cards and posters.
+The bus then traveled to a local Chevron gas station where everyone at the pump received a free gas card.
+The players helped fill up the cars while passing out the gift cards and Sir Saint even helped wash off a few windshields.

-The second stop was to the New Orleans Mission to hand out care packages and gift cards.
-The third stop was at a local Verizon Wireless store where the group was able to meet and talk with store employees and customers.
+The fourth stop was at a local Verizon Wireless store where the group was able to meet and talk with store employees and customers while distributing posters.
+The players spent most of this time posing for photographs and signing autographs.

 The final stop was at a New Orleans area McDonald's restaurant where the players split up and helped the McDonald's staff serve up free meals to any customer that ordered during the visit.
-Drescher took over the french fry station, Jenkins learned the soft-serve ice cream machine and Lewis and Moore became experts at the drive-thru windows, Collins took orders at the front counter while Hicks and Jordan mastered the art of making a Big Mac.
+De la Puente, Collins and Strief manned the French fry station, Hartley and Higgins mastered the soft-serve ice cream machine and Lewis, Romeus and Hicks became experts at the drive-thru windows while everyone else helped out in between.